defaulterrr/hse-skitle/docs/design/design.md

 1. Databases (long-term and caches) – Redis, Postgres etc..
 2. Telemetry components (logs, metrics, traces) – Grafana, Prometheus, Jaeger, Loki, etc...
 3. Deployment systems – all services will be used under shared environments through the means of containerization

-Component reuse:

-1. All services will use same SDK for inter-service communication
-2. All services will use same SDKs for 3rd party components integration (database drivers, etc...)